arcofs/itpm-transcriber/project-plan.md

     - For each video, it extracts the transcript using the `youtube-transcript-api`.
 2. **LLM-Powered Insights:**

-    - The extracted transcripts are sent to an LLM (such as GPT-4) to generate insights.
+    - The extracted transcripts are sent to an LLM (such as Anthropic Claude ) to generate insights.
 These insights may include key topics, summaries, sentiment analysis, and actionable points.
     - The application ensures that the LLM interactions are robust, handling potential errors like rate limits, timeouts, and invalid input formats.
 3. **Markdown Integration with Obsidian:**